 The Department of Agriculture has raised land eligibility issues with a number of farmers whose land has been submerged by floodwaters around Lough Funshinagh, Co Roscommon.

-As part of the standard processing of Basic Payment Scheme (BPS) applications, the Department has examined the eligibility of certain lands around Lough Fushinagh in relation to the flooding of the land and the eligibility status of that land, a spokesperson for the Department told the Irish Farmers Journal.
+“The Department has examined the eligibility of certain lands around Lough Funshinagh in relation to the flooding of the land and the eligibility status of that land,” a Department spokesperson said.

-“The processing of any land eligibility issues on such holdings will continue to be processed on a case-by-case basis in the normal way, in line with the existing land eligibility rules,” the spokesperson said.
+“The processing of any land eligibility issues on such holdings will continue to be processed on a case-by-case basis in the normal way, in line with the existing land eligibility rules.”